Written and Directed by: Ian Powell

 A tedious melodrama with only some minor horror elements, Seeing Heaven talks a whole lot and says very little.
 It attempts to flex some intellectual muscle by throwing out literary and historical references, and there are heavy-handed themes galore, but it all adds up to dull, repetitive nonsense.
 It plays out as a decently-budgeted soap-opera, complete with banal dialogue, silly plot twists, and annoying characters.
 I suppose it’s appropriate that one of the film’s major themes is the emptiness of sex, because the narrative isn’t very full itself, despite being over-wrought.
 Essentially a series of softcore sex scenes punctuated by weird imagery, the film overstays its welcome by dragging out its only intriguing aspect: the nature of Paul’s visions and nightmares, which are actually kind of visually striking the first five or so times you see them.

 Not surprisingly, even that revelation fails to deliver, as the film takes a hard right turn with some third act gang rape and psychological torture.
-It isn’t nearly as horrific as it sounds, as it makes little sense and is so too awkwardly handled to take seriously.
-Its status as a gay film is likely a point of interest, but nothing besides the aesthetic is particularly noteworthy.
+It isn’t nearly as captivating as it should be since it makes little sense and is so too awkwardly handled to take seriously.
+Its status as an LGTB film is likely a point of interest, but nothing besides the aesthetic is particularly noteworthy.
 The film deals in some pretty universal themes, such as self-discovery through self-loathing and the destruction of innocence, though one has to wonder just how innocent Paul is considering he’s a male prostitute (it's also more than a little bizarre that he justifies his whoring around as an attempt to come closer to his brother, but that's neither here nor there).